tiloso/exceptional-node/README.markdown

   });
 </pre>

-* You can sent exception data to exceptional from inside your own try/catch blocks
+* You can send exception data to exceptional from inside your own try/catch blocks
 <pre>
   try {